JeffWR/learning_repo/README.md

    - 7. "git branch -d (branch name)" to delete the branch
 - "git commit -am "massage" " for modified files
 * Merrge conflect happened in developmen

+## Other Commands
+   - 1. "git reset" will undo the last step